Chad N. Walker

 Chad N. Walker, is an American filmmaker and film editor.
-He is best known as the director of documentaries Brownstones to Red Dirt, We Must Go and I Am Big Bird: The Caroll Spinney Story.
+He is best known as the director/producer of the documentaries Summer of 94, Don Bluth: Somewhere Out There and I Am Big Bird: The Caroll Spinney Story, as well as being the creator and executive producer of The Zoo franchise, all of which he did alongside longtime creative partner Dave LaMattina.
+Other than Summer of 94, Walker has also edited each of the films on which he collaborated with LaMattina.